SammyWh8/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that prints the effective username of the current user Write a script that prints all the groups the current user is part of Write a script that changes the owner of the file hello to the user betty
+Write a script that prints the effective username of the current user Write a script that prints all the groups the current user is part of Write a script that changes the owner of the file hello to the user betty Write a script that creates an empty file called hello